mlalicea/agent_based_modeling/Project_3.md

 13. Seti
 14. Mahakali

 After creating this od matrix, I begin to make a gravity model.
 To do this, I found the path betweeen the centerpoints of every division.
 These paths help reflect the physical movement of people between the subdivisions.
 Specifically, this data reflects five years of data (2005-2010) on migration.
 The below simulation shows these migration patterns between each subdivision over 2005-2010.
 To improve this model, I would modify the time variable by using more granular data.
-Instead of five years, using one year data for the most recent year would allow the model to be as updated as possible.
+Instead of five years, using one year data for the most recent year would allow the model to be as up to date and close to reality as possible.
-Produce an animation of migration and elaborate on how your OD matrix and gravity model could be integrated with your simulation.
-How would you modify the number of points departing from each origin?
-How would the gravity model update these attributes in order to produce a different simulation of migration that more closely approximates reality?

 ![](project_3/output.gif)

 ## Voronoi polygons of Siraha, Nepal
 To look more granularly at movement in Nepal, I created a tesslation of voronoi polygons representing Siraha-- an adm3 district in Nepal.
 The voronoi polygon plot illustrates the main settlements in Siraha and their center points.

-![](project_3/sir_vornoi.png)

-Using the information about main settlements and their center points, and by calculating the distance between each settlement, I could begin to build an od matrix for this higher resolution subdivision.
+Using the information and by calculating the distance between each settlement, I could begin to build an od matrix for this higher resolution subdivision.
 To produce an OD matrix for Siraha, I would also have to find migration data at the adm3 level and data for another varaible that provides information on the attractiveness of the subdivisions.
 For example, Siraha has a famous border crossing that would cause a lot of in/out migration into the area.
 Nepal is very mountainous, and as such has a limited number of major roads and transporation hubs (like the Siraha border crossing).
 Therefore, transportation infrastructure would play a large role in migration patterns.
 Transportation information could be easily obtained through the road data I used in project 1 and would significantly improve my model results.
 With information about the distance between each subdivision, transportation hubs, and migration data, I could successfully create an od matrix.

+![](project_3/sir_vornoi.png)

 *How would you modify the number of points departing from each origin?
 How would you determine each points destination?*